The single best thing you can do is to binarize the phrase tables and language models. See question below also.

 CFLAGS_OPT.
 Then you should rebuild

-You shouldn't be running this script.
+You should not be running this script.
 Moses moved from autotools to bjam in Autumn 2011.

 This error occurs during the word alignment step and is related to GIZA++, and not directly to the Moses Toolkit.
 Neverthless, the solution is described here.